Shady Lane Park and Importance of Bayous in Houston

 The Shady Lane community garden is probably a beehive of activity as I am writing this in July of this year.
-On June 3rd people were invited to learn about gardening from 9 A.M to noon free of charge.
-Healthy cooking demonstrations with free food samples were given to attendees.
+On June 3rd, people are invited to learn about gardening from 9 A.M to noon free of charge.
+Healthy cooking demonstrations with free food samples also happen on that date.

 Raised garden beds make it easier for people to garden.
-The fencing around the garden plots help to dissuade deer and other animals from helping themselves to the produce once it is grown.
+The fencing around the garden plots helps to dissuade deer and other animals from helping themselves to the food.

 Another feature of the park undoubtedly being well attended during our sizzling hot Houston summers is the sprayground water feature.
-Kids galore would be cooling off now in this area of the park.
-Picnic tables under a shade structure would provide seating for the watchful eyes of parents keeping an eye on their youngsters.
+Kids galore will be cooling off at that time of year in this area of the park.
+Picnic tables under a shade structure provide seating for the watchful eyes of parents keeping an eye on their youngsters.

-Spray Park hours posted are from dawn to dusk.
+Spray Park hours are from dawn to dusk.
 Some of the rules posted include the following: